DevonKawaguchi/PaperPaladin/README.md

 The above acknowledgements are also included in the applications's "Credits" page in the main menu.

 ## Author Details:
+### Creator:
-Creator: Devon Kawaguchi
+Devon Kawaguchi

-Contact Information:
+### Contact Information:
+Email: DKawaguchi@student.saintaug.nsw.edu.au

-Personal Profiles:
+### Personal Profiles:
-   - itch.io:
+   * itch.io

 ## Documentation:
-Please refer to the following hyperlink: https://docs.google.com/document/d/1GwFecuRqhQ_H97o8JEWmYJL6XtfuknjHlv-aiR1z5Gs/edit?usp=sharing
+Documentation available in [Part B: Documentation] (https://docs.google.com/document/d/1GwFecuRqhQ_H97o8JEWmYJL6XtfuknjHlv-aiR1z5Gs/edit?usp=sharing ).

 ## Additional Details:
 N/A - All relevant details have been included in the above sections.